tayphill13/Capstone-MainStage1.2/PreWork/TimeStampDoc/Wednesday10-7.md

 11:00am - Worked on adding a sign in page, and attempting to get button to navigate the user to the proper page

 12:34 - Almost forgot lunch.
 Working real hard on getting firebase and after lunch should try to finish that..
 Then need to refocus on my mvp and salvage one more cool feature????

+2:00pm - Continuing to work on implementing a login and sign up process with firebase